The Routledge Handbook of Research Methods in the Study of Religion

 This is the first comprehensive survey in English of research methods in the field of religious studies.
 It is designed to enable non-specialists and students at upper undergraduate and graduate levels to understand the variety of research methods used in the field.
 The aim is to create awareness of the relevant methods currently available and to stimulate an active interest in exploring unfamiliar methods, encouraging their use in research and enabling students and scholars to evaluate academic work with reference to methodological issues.
 A distinguished team of contributors cover a broad spectrum of topics, from research ethics, hermeneutics and interviewing, to Internet research and video-analysis.
 Each chapter covers practical issues and challenges, the theoretical basis of the respective method, and the way it has been used in religious studies, illustrated by case studies.

 'This handbook is truly groundbreaking for the study of religion. …This volume should be required reading for any student of theories and methods in the study of religion at the graduate level.
-Scholars and researchers who were not taught these new approaches will find a concise and strong overview of advances in the field.' - L. L. Lam-Easton, California State University, Northridge in CHOICE
+Scholars and researchers who were not taught these new approaches will find a concise and strong overview of advances in the field.
+Summing Up: Essential.' - L. L. Lam-Easton, California State University, Northridge, USA in Choice

 '[This handbook] is the first of its kind, and due to its high quality and usefulnessit will remain a cutting-edge reference work for students of religion in theyears to come. …[It] is an excellent guide for exploring, choosing, and improving researchmethods that all too often are only unreflectively used in the academic studyof religion.
 It is highly recommended to graduate students and scholars ofreligion.' - Kocku von Stuckrad, University of Groningen in NUMEN